whitfin/cachex/README.md

   @doc """
   Provides a way to retrieve the last action taken inside the cache.
   """
-  def handle_call(:last_action, state) do
+  def handle_call(:last_action, _ctx, state) do
-    { :ok, state, state }
+    { :reply, state, state }
   end

 end
 ```

-You can override any of the typical callback functions *except* for the `handle_event/2` callback which is used by Cachex.
-This is because Cachex hijacks `handle_event/2` and adds some bindings based around synchronous execution, so for safety it's easier to keep this away from the user.
-Cachex exposes the `handle_notify/2` and `handle_notify/3` callbacks in order to replace this behaviour by operating in the same way as `handle_event/2`.
+As we're using a `GenServer`, you have access to all of the usual callback functions from the `GenServer` module.
+This is an improvement over v1.x, where only `GenEvent` functions were available.
+As such, make sure your `handle_call/3`, `handle_cast/2` and `handle_info/2` functions return appropriate values.

 #### Registration